 Kaitlin: We wanted something older, with architectural details.
 We didn't want anything built after 1950.
 We didn't want a 1970s house covered with carpet and paneling.

 What was the first thing you looked at?

-Then he set up a custom search that would email us new listings every night that fit our criteria, and we would go through those and see if there were any we wanted to look at.
+Then he set up a custom search that would email us new listings every night and that fit our criteria.
+We would go through those and see if there were any we wanted to look at.
 You had to put in an offer that minute in that market, so screening the houses helped us move faster.

 How long did you shop before you found The One?

 Kaitlin: Two-and-a-half weeks.
 But we looked at a lot of homes.
 We saw a three-bedroom house we liked and decided we wanted to make an offer, only to be told that the seller had accepted an offer while we were looking at it.
 We had to pick up the pace of things because homes were going fast.